Querying

 Joins combine rows from two or more tables based on a related column, producing a single result set with columns from all joined tables.
 Use joins when you need to correlate data across tables in a single flat result – for example, listing posts alongside their author names.

-Note: Joins only work through the untyped
+Note: Joins require the

 Join Types